With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Cleanslate Centers is a methadone clinic in Waukesha, WI situated at 20611 Watertown Road, Suite E, 53186 zip code.
-Cleanslate Centers provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Cleanslate Centers is a methadone clinic in Waukesha, WI located in Waukesha County at 20611 Watertown Road, Suite E, 53186 zip code area that also includes suboxone treatment.
+Cleanslate Centers provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
 Also, Cleanslate Centers provides case management and transportation assistance.
-Cleanslate Centers includes opioid treatment for young adults and adults.
+Cleanslate Centers provides opioid treatment for young adults and adults.

-Prohealth Care Behavioral Health Services is a methadone clinic in Waukesha, WI situated at 721 American Avenue, Suite 501, 53188 zip code area.
-Prohealth Care Behavioral Health Services provides suboxone prescription, methadone/buprenorphine for pain management and naltrexone administration.
-Also, Prohealth Care Behavioral Health Services offers mental health services and social skills development.
+Prohealth Care Behavioral Health Services is a methadone treatment center in Waukesha, Wisconsin situated at 721 American Avenue, Suite 501, 53188 zip code.
+Prohealth Care Behavioral Health Services provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
+In addition, Prohealth Care Behavioral Health Services offers mental health services and social skills development.
 Prohealth Care Behavioral Health Services includes opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.